+What are some good gifts for travelers in 2019?
 It’s a common question that I receive every year around my birthday, Father’s Day, Christmas…you name it.
-“What kind of gift would you like?”
-As someone who travels constantly and lives abroad here in China, it seems natural that looking for the best gifts for travelers would be a good place to start.
+As someone who travels constantly and has lived abroad for over a decade, I’d love to provide a few gift ideas for travelers.

-So I made a list and broke it out into budgets for my friends and family.
-Many of you reading this now have been looking around for that perfect gift for the person in your life who loves travel, so I thought it might be useful to share this for your benefit.
+I can only assume that you have been looking around for that perfect gift for the person in your life who loves travel, so I thought it might be useful to share this for your benefit.

-- 5 Gifts for Travelers Under $25
+- Best Gifts for Travelers Under $30

-- 5 Gifts for Travelers Under $50
+- Best Gifts for Travelers Under $50

-- 5 Gifts for Travelers Under $100
+- Best Gifts for Travelers Under $100

-- 5 Gifts for Travelers Over $100
+- Best Gifts for Travelers $100+

 - 1 Gift Every Traveler Loves

-Best Gifts for Travelers Under $25
+Best Gifts for Travelers Under $30

-Gifts under $25 are often some of the hardest to find!
+Gifts under $30 are often some of the hardest to find!
 These are the kind of ideas I give my young son, my nieces, my nephews and my great-great aunt in Ohio who still insists on sending me something – all of whom don’t have a lot of money to spend but who still want to make me happy.

-Scratch Off Travel Map ($23)
+Scratch Off World Travel Map (Under $30)

 We travelers love to mark off where we’ve been and plan where we want to go next.
 These scratch-off travel maps make it easy to see exactly which countries we’ve visited by having brightly colored countries appear where we’ve scratched off.

-Moleskine Travel Journal ($20)
+Moleskine Travel Journal (Under $30)

 What’s nice about this particular journal is that is designed specifically with travelers in mind.
 There are sections that can be tabbed and personalized including areas for budgeting, writing and even blank pages for whatever they may want.